PeterGilles/lux_tagger/README.md

 # lux_tagger
-A POS-Tagger for Luxembourgishas API
+A POS-Tagger for Luxembourgish as API